 All the calculators that calculate the trace width base their calculations on industry standards.
-The most common standards in use in the commercial and industrial applications take the IPC 2221 and IPC 2152.
-Both the standards have been developed by the Association Connecting Electronics Industries, a trade association that sets standards for manufacturing and assembly of electronic equipment.
+The most common standards in use in commercial and industrial applications take the IPC 2221 and IPC 2152.
+Both the standards have been developed by the Association Connecting Electronics Industries, a trade association that sets standards for the manufacturing and assembly of electronic equipment.

 Let's find out more about these calculators.

 2.1 IPC 2221 Calculator

 The IPC 2221 comes from an old standard used previously called IPC-D-275.
 It was developed in 1954 based on graphs and measurements.